styler00dollar/VSGAN-tensorrt-docker/README.md

 ```
 ## Benchmarks

+Warnings:
-Warning: The 3090 benches were done with a low powerlimit and throttled the GPU.
+- The 3090 benches were done with a low powerlimit and throttled the GPU.
+- The default is ffmpeg.

 Compact (2x) | 480p | 720p | 1080p
 ------  | ---  | ---- | ------